CyberMew/arrival-card-generator/README.md

 ## Access the Tool

-You can access the tool online at:
+You can access the tool/form online at:
 [https://cybermew.github.io/arrival-card-generator](https://cybermew.github.io/arrival-card-generator)

 ## File Structure